 - 1. Assist the student applicant with the application process.
 This includes providing necessary information on the selected project, Aiding in identifying the specific focus for the student applicant's research project, discussing the writing of the proposal, and reviewing the application; - 2.
 Ensure appropriate protocol(s) are approved by IRB, IACUC, or IBC prior to the beginning of the proposed project when the research project involves human subjects, animals, or special agents; - 3.
-Ensure all required research trainings are conducted prior to the student beginning his/her research; - 4.
+Ensure all required research trainings are conducted prior to the student beginning his/her research; track trainings on the form that will be provided after the announcement of awards.
+For UNE-only mentors, one month prior to the student starting the project: Arrange with UNE Human Resources the required employee and lab safety modules over Blackboard.
+Submit the training tracking form (that you will receive upon confirmation of the fellowship award) to Dr. Ling Cao at COMPMRF@une.edu within two days of the student's training deadline; - 4.
 Supervise the student's research and data analyses, with a particular emphasis on aiding the student in following the project's time line and ensuring the project is conducted according to IRB, IACUC, or IBC protocols; - 5.
-If applicable, ensure the student attend and participate in the organized activities required for all Peter Morgan Research Fellowship recipients (outlined in application instructions); - 6.
-Assist the student with preparing his/her presentation for the UNE COM Research Forum (or other approved conference); this may include editing an abstract, reviewing a presentation, etc. The presentation is a requirement for the Peter Morgane Student Research Fellowship.
+If applicable, ensure the student attend and participate in the organized activities required for all Peter Morgan Student Research Fellowship recipients (outlined in application instructions); - 6.
+Assist the student with preparing his/her poster and/or oral presentation for the UNE COM Research Forum (or other approved conference); this may include editing an abstract, reviewing a presentation, etc. The presentation is a requirement for the Peter Morgane Student Research Fellowship.